by: Aaron W. Brooks

 Perhaps it is premature to begin using these principles in our current compliance and contract drafting work.
 But, it’s not too soon to participate in the process of defining these emerging cryptography standards, and it is certainly time to carefully consider how this process will affect our future compliance and transaction planning efforts.
 For more information about this issue and the post-quantum cryptography conferences being held this week, please see the following resources:

-Aaron Brooks is a partner with HolmstromKennedyPC in Rockford, where he serves as the firm’s Chief Information Officer and Intellectual Property practice group leader.
+Aaron Brooks is Of Counsel to HolmstromKennedyPC in Rockford, where he serves as the firm’s Chief Information Officer and Intellectual Property practice group leader.
 His practice focuses on technology-based transactions, privacy law and information security.